 Over the past 5 years, the software-as-a-service market has been experiencing rapid growth, and this trend is expected to continue.
-Just imagine: over this period, the number of venture investments in SaaS startups has more than doubled, and in 2023 it amounted to 47% from all the volume!
+Just imagine: over this period, the number of venture investments in SaaS startups has more than doubled, and in 2024 it amounted to $161.1B.

 But supply is always only a humble follower of demand: end users spend more on SaaS than any other cloud service, accounting for more than 35% of the total IT enterprise budget (Gartner).